General Terms and Conditions

 13.3.
 Termination by Us.
 We may terminate or suspend your access: (i) for any violation of Terms; (ii) for suspicious activity; (iii) to comply with regulations; (iv) at partner institution request; (v) for business purposes; or (vi) without cause or notice.

 13.4.
 Termination by You.
-You may terminate: (i) by closing your account; (ii) by written notice to us; (iii) through partner platforms; (iv) subject to existing obligations; and (v) after settling pending transactions.
+You may terminate: (i) by closing your account; (ii) by written notice to us; (iii) through partner or Provider platforms; (iv) subject to existing obligations; and (v) after settling pending transactions.

 13.5.
 Effect of Termination.
-Upon termination: (i) access rights end immediately; (ii) pending transactions may complete; (iii) fees may still be due; (iv) records are maintained as required; and (v) Terms that survive continue.
+Upon termination: (i) access rights end immediately; (ii) pending transactions may complete; (iii) fees (if applicable) may still be due; (iv) records are maintained as required; and (v) Terms that survive continue.

 ARTICLE XIV.
 ACCOUNT CLOSURE